 - After a few days, the contents of the jar should start to thicken.
 The mixture will begin to foam and bubble.

 - After two weeks, strain out the apple scraps and pour the liquid into a clean quart jar.
 Cover as you did before with a muslin cloth and canning jar ring.
 Store on a pantry shelf.

 - After a few weeks, the mixture should appear cloudy and a film will form on the surface.
-This is the “mother,” which can be used to start future batches of ACV.
+This is the “mother,” which can be used to start future batches of apple vinegar.

-- At six week from the start, the fermentation process should be complete.
+- At six weeks from the start, the fermentation process should be complete.
 There will be a residue inside the bottom of the jar and the vinegar will taste tangy.
-If the ACV smell or taste is undeveloped, allow it to sit longer.
-Once the ACV has developed, cap the jar with a lid and store in your pantry until needed.
+If the vinegar smell or taste is undeveloped, allow it to sit longer.
+Once the vinegar has developed, cap the jar with a lid and store in your pantry until needed.

-- When you’re ready to make another jar of ACV, remove the “mother” and add it to a new batch of apple scraps and water and repeat the process.
+- When you’re ready to make another jar of vinegar, remove the “mother” and add it to a new batch of apple scraps and water and repeat the process.

-Note: Since it’s difficult to know the exact strength of homemade apple cider vinegar, it’s best not to use it in canning or pickling recipes where a high concentration is required.
+Note: This Apple Vinegar is slightly different than an Apple Cider Vinegar, since it’s difficult to know the exact strength of homemade apple vinegar, it’s best not to use it in canning or pickling recipes where a high concentration of acid is required.

 Now you have a homemade batch of nature’s best natural remedy!
-Want more ideas for ways to use apple cider vinegar?
+Want more ideas for ways to use apple vinegar and apple cider vinegar?
 Check out these Farmers’ Almanac articles: